lancer82/serenity-junit-apitests/README.md

 - Each domain package consist of an Action class where API actions are defined and another Question class where user questions/assertions are written.
 - These domain models are called from a step-definitions class which are in-turn called from BDD tests.
 - A test scenario to validate API response schema has been included for each endpoint in the respective feature file.
 The API spec for schema comparison is placed inside "schema" folder in test resources.
 The specs are generated from https://www.liquid-technologies.com/online-json-to-schema-converter.
-- Check out my other project(https://github.com/amalsgit/restassured-serenitybdd-junit-cucumber) if you are interested to have a look at how the same solution can be implemented with Cucumber in a BDD format.

 ### The project directory structure